SDDF: Specificity-Driven Dynamic Focusing for Open-Vocabulary Camouflaged Object Detection¶

 Key Designs¶

-Spatial Focusing Gated Linear Unit (SF-GLU):
+3. Spatial Focusing Gated Linear Unit (SF-GLU): Dynamically amplifying target area responses based on descriptions

 Loss & Training¶

-A pre-trained detector serves as the baseline (pre-trained on large-scale detection datasets) and is fine-tuned on OVCOD-D. Training incorporates detection loss, coverage loss (regional weak alignment), and contrastive learning loss.
+Based on a lightweight detector pre-trained on large-scale detection datasets, the model is fine-tuned on OVCOD-D. The total loss consists of three parts: standard detection loss, coverage loss for regional weak alignment, and cross-modal contrastive learning loss.

 Key Experimental Results¶